Press Kit — Media Resources for Arkansas Pension Investigation

 Auditor schedules two-day pitch tour in 18 minutes

-Auditor Milligan and executive assistant Wendy Spadoni send four meeting arrangement emails within 18 minutes, scheduling Israel Bonds executives with the heads of APERS, ATRS, and the Treasury — all in Room 230 of the Auditor’s Capitol office, all CC’d to deputy Jason Brady.
+Auditor Milligan and executive assistant Wendy Spadoni send four meeting arrangement emails within 18 minutes, scheduling the bond issuer's sales executives with the heads of APERS, ATRS, and the Treasury — all in Room 230 of the Auditor’s Capitol office, all CC’d to deputy Jason Brady.

 -